JanezCim/LinuxCNC-Stepcraft420/README.md

 1. **Rapid to Home**: dont press this.
 This is still a bug
 2. **z-probe-offset**: pressing this, the machine will start decend on Z axsis untill it hits the probe.
 It sets that height to offset of 9.95mm (the size of my aluminium block used as probe).
 This can be changed in `z_tool_offset_measure.ngc`
 3. **z-probe-zero** : same as z-probe-offset, but without offset.
 Sets the height to 0 (usefull for PCBs)
-4. Green light is red when sensor is not triggered and green when it's triggered (for checking for contact)
+4. Circle light is red when probe sensor is not triggered and green when it's triggered (for checking for contact)